-The absence of the Rapid RH® concrete floor moisture test can lead to costly, misinformed installation decisions.
-In that case, given the importance of moisture testing at multiple construction phases, where does one begin to locate the problem?
+The absence of the Rapid RH® concrete floor RH test can lead to costly, misinformed installation decisions.
+In that case, given the importance of RH testing at multiple construction phases, where does one begin to locate the problem?

 The answer is simple.
-Accurate concrete moisture content testing produces strong, durable concrete performance when all stakeholders practice its value throughout all phases of construction.
+Accurate concrete RH testing produces strong, durable concrete performance when all stakeholders practice its value throughout all phases of construction.